Click to add text...

 The general rule of thumb is to use a sizing chart.
 Sizing charts are available from all good bike websites and stores.
 There are slight variations in some of them, especially when moving to adult sizing charts, but for children they do remain fairly consistent.
 Below is a good example of one that can be followed:

 Another useful form of chart for determining the right size of bike, and some might say more accurate, is the inside leg length approach.

 Balance bikes are exactly what they say they are.
 They have no pedals, and tend to only have a have brake.
-They are brilliant for letting your kid develop their sense of inertia and balance and learning how to steer, and as they have no means of propulsion other than how fast they can push off the ground, they are relatively safe to use indoors, and are of course, a generally safe way to learn overall.
+They are brilliant for letting your kid develop their sense of inertia and balance and learning how to steer.
+They have no means of propulsion other than how fast they can push off the ground.
+Balance bikes are relatively safe to use indoors, and are of course, a generally safe way to learn overall.

 The most important factor here is the fit, as discussed above.
 Make sure the kids’ feet can easily touch the ground, their hands can reach the brakes on the handlebars.
 This is where, in my experience, riders are born or broken.
 Unlike balance bikes, their feet will be on the pedals, not trailing along the ground for extra stability.